AworldIcon/demo/README.md

-# demo this is wy android test
+# demo this is my android test